axel3rd/git-platforms-synchro/README.md

   --to-login TO_LOGIN   Git "to" login or token (Required).
   --to-password TO_PASSWORD
                         Git "to" password.
-  --to-org TO_ORG       Git "to" organization (or project).
+  --to-org TO_ORG       Git "to" organization/user/project.
   --to-type TO_TYPE     Git "to" type (Bitbucket, Gitea, GitHub, ... ; To use when cannot be detected from URL).
   --to-proxy TO_PROXY   Git "to" proxy (with credentials if needed).
   --to-disable-ssl-verify
                         Git "to" disable SSL verification.
+  --to-description-prefix TO_DESCRIPTION_PREFIX
+                        Description prefix for Git "to" repositories creation.
   --repos-include REPOS_INCLUDE
                         Repositories names patterns to include (comma separated).
   --repos-exclude REPOS_EXCLUDE